Feature #1290: === Core: framework ===

 - we have automatic tests of user examples too

 - our project should be already migrated to github/gitlab

 ./Sample ./FormFactors ./InterferenceFunctions ./Instrument ./InputOuput ./StandardSamples ./TestMachinery ./Basics ./Geometry ./Materials

-#5 Updated by wuttke almost 4 years ago
+#5 Updated by wuttke about 4 years ago

 - Subject changed from Agree on new Core directory structure and class renaming to Rename certain classes and methods.

 "directory structure" taken out of the title of this issue; if you want, reopen as a separate issue.

 A good directory structure can be of some help in analyzing the code, and facilitates usage of a conventional text editor.
 Besides that it has no further implications (unless we talk about migrating Fit/ to a separate library); in particular, it does not affect the user API.